 Spanish travel phrases to move around or use public transport

-Fundamental and useful Spanish phrases to know for getting to places, how to use public transport and how to avoid getting lost.
+Fundamental and useful Spanish phrases to know for getting to places, using public transport, and avoiding getting lost.

 - ¿Dónde encuentro…? – Where do I find…?